cromozooom/Home-F4U/README.md

 ## START YOUR BANNER GRID

-1. ad this ".row-fluid" for any row block with banners
-2. indent and then add: "+bannerGrid" and open "()" for any banner inside the row
-3. inside "()" you need to put this parameters:
+add this ".row-fluid" for any row block with banners indent and then add: "+bannerGrid" and open "()" for any banner inside the row inside "()" you need to put this parameters:

 1. width of the banner - ex:
+	a.
 4 equal banner / row - you need to put "3"
+	b.
 3 equal banner / row - you need to put "4"
+	c.
 2 equal banner / row - you need to put "6"
+	d.
 1 banner / row - you need to put "12"

 	you qnow that bootstrap has available 12 columns

-	2. link for the banner
+2. link for the banner, between ""
-	3. image name
+3. image name, between ""
-	4. message
+4. message, between ""
-	5. CTA
+5. CTA, between ""
-	6. special offer - use &euro; for €
+6. special offer - use &euro; for €, between "" - if you don't need the special offer can you put false without "".
-	7 brand available: reusch, macron, asics, uhl, joma, mizuno, puma, adidas, nike,
+7 brand available: reusch, macron, asics, uhl, joma, mizuno, puma, adidas, nike - if you don't need the brand can you put false without "".